-For 2019, the Committee approved salary increases to the Named Executives, identified in the Summary Compensation Table, as follows:
+For 2020, the Committee approved salary increases to the Named Executives, identified in the Summary Compensation Table, as follows:

-Named Executive Effective Date Ne w Salary % Increase Matthew J. Missad February 1, 2019 \$ 793,726 1.6% Michael R. Cole February 1, 2019 \$ 413,517 2.0% Patrick M. Webster February 1, 2019 \$ 473,320 1.7% Patrick M. Benton February 1, 2019 \$ 287,190 1.8% Allen T. Peters February 1, 2019 \$ 303,211 1.7% compensation of our median employee was determined by (1) calculating the annual total compensation of all of our active employees as of December 31, 2018 (the "Determination Date"); (2) ranking the annual total compensation of all employees (except our Chief Executive Officer) from lowest to highest (which comprised a total of 11,395 employees); and (3) selecting the employee who ranked as the median (5,698 on the list of 11,395).
-We included all of our full-time and part-time employees as of the Determination Date, and annualized the total compensation for those full-time and part-time employees who were employed by us for less than one year as of the Determination Date.
+For fiscal 2019, the ratio of the median of the annual total compensation of all of our active employees as of December 28, 2019, excluding our Chief Executive Officer, (\$40,965) to the annual total compensation of our Chief Executive Officer (\$4.944.863) was 121:1.
+The compensation of our median employee was determined by (1) calculating the annual total compensation of all of our active employees as of December 31, 2019 (the "Determination Date"); (2) ranking the annual total compensation of all employees (except our Chief Executive Officer) from lowest to highest (which comprised a total of 11,689 employees); and (3) selecting the employee who ranked as the median (5,845 on the list of 11,689).
+We included all of our full-time and part-time employees as of the Determination Date and annualized the total compensation for those full-time and part-time employees who were employed by us for less than one year as of the Determination Date.
 We applied applicable foreign exchange rates, relative to the U.S. dollar, for our non-U.S. employees.
-Total annual compensation includes each element of compensation listed in the Summary Compensation Table below, with the exception of Employer Contributions to any 401(k) or similar qualified, defined contribution plan, and shares granted but not vested, based upon our Company's payroll records.
-For ease of administration, bonus dollars for all employees, except the CEO, reflect actual bonus compensation paid in 2018 but earned in 2017.
-However, as required for the Summary Compensation Table, the bonus dollars for the CEO reflect bonus dollars and associated stock grants earned in 2018 and paid in February 2019.
+Total annual compensation for each employee, other than the CEO, includes each element of compensation listed in the Summary Compensation Table below, with the exception of employer contributions to any 401(k) or similar qualified, defined contribution plan, and shares granted but not vested, based upon our Company's payroll records.
+For ease of administration, bonus dollars for all employees, except the CEO, reflect actual bonus compensation paid in 2019 but earned in 2018.
+However, as required for the Summary Compensation Table, the bonus dollars for the CEO reflect bonus dollars and associated stock grants earned in 2019 and paid in February 2020.